nuagenetworks/nuage-metroae/BUILD.md

 # Customizing the Nuage MetroAG Ansible Environment
 After you have set up the Nuage MetroAG Ansible environment per `SETUP.md` you'll need to perform a few more tasks (specified below) before executing the `build.yml` playbook.
 If you have issues during the build, you can always start over fresh as detailed later in this document.
 ## Customize Variables
 `build_vars.yml` contains a dictionary of configuration parameters for each component.
-You determine which components MetroAG operates on, as well as *how* those components are operated on, by including them or excluding them in `build_vars.yml` file.
+You determine which components MetroAG operates on, as well as *how* those components are operated on, by including them or excluding them in the `build_vars.yml` file.

 MetroAG configures network connectivity for VSD, VSC, VSTAT, and DNS/NTP, and creates the NSG profile in the VSD Architect, as applicable.
 Each VM that is created for VSD, VSC, VSTAT, VNSUTIL, NSGV and DNS/NTP connects to one or more bridges on the target server.
 Prior to deployment specify their names in `build_vars.yml` to create those bridges on the target server.
 See `examples` in the repo for specific configurations.

 If multiple runs are attempted, it may be necessary to remove the vsd, vsc, vstat and dns/ntp entries from the installation user's `~/.ssh/known_hosts` file to prevent errors from suspected DNS spoofing.

-If you are deploying zero factor bootstrapping on VNS, also refer to `ZFB.md` for more information.
+If you are using zero factor bootstrapping on VNS, also refer to `ZFB.md` for more information.

 Note: Precise syntax is crucial for success.